 Human resources software is shaping up as the next big CRM battleground now that both Salesforce.com and SAP have recently made plays for it.

 On Thursday, Salesforce.com said it plans to acquire Rypple, which makes performance management software.
 The company said it would rename the software Successforce and create a business unit around human capital management.
-John Wookey, who was hired by Salesforce.com last month and
+John Wookey, who was hired by Salesforce.com last month and is a veteran of both SAP and Oracle, will head this operation.

 Earlier this month, SAP announced a $3.4 billion purchase of SuccessFactors, a cloud-based maker of human resources software.